Associate in Applied Science DegreeDownload PDF

 This course encourages a deeper understanding of human nature and the human condition through the study of ideas and values expressed in imaginative literature.
 Emphasis is placed on the use and development of critical thinking and language skills.
 Library-oriented research is required.
 Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages or EN106 English 1: Composition & Reading.

 This course covers remote sensing along with metric analysis and interpretation of digital images.
 Photo interpretations and digital image analysis include satellite and aerial platforms.
 Topics include concepts and theories of geographic information systems and traditional photogrammetry.
 Prerequisite: CT151 Surveying 1 or CT265 Introduction to Geographic Information Systems.

 This course introduces the geographical and demographic attributes of the world, such as environment, cultural differences, ethnic make-up, and diversity.
 Emphasis is placed on developing a more global outlook on the emerging world community.

 This course expands the knowledge of those already familiar with the basic elements of electronic spreadsheets.
 It examines the various uses for a spreadsheet in business.
 Intermediate and advanced spreadsheet techniques are examined, including the power of functions, formatting, analytical graphics, and macros.
-Prerequisites: IS101 Computers and Society or IS100 Introduction to Computers and Society; and a Mathematics Placement test result appropriate for MA110 Elementary Statistics or MA115 Intermediate Mathematics.
+Prerequisites: IS101 Computers and Society or IS100 Introduction to Computers and Society.

 This course introduces engineering field surveys, equipment, and methods.
 Topics include azimuth determination, control and level nets, surveying with data recording total stations, and position determination with Global Positioning Systems (GPS), including computer exposure for data reductions.
 Prerequisite: CT151 Surveying 1.